Georgi9060/OBD9141_C_Core/README.md

 ## Protocol Support

 Currently, **only KWP2000 Fast Init (ISO 14230-4)** has been tested (on a 2005 Opel Corsa).
-Other initialisation handshakes (e.g. K-Line 5-baud init) are included in the code but need community testing and confirmation.
+Other handshakes/protocols from the original (KWP slow init and ISO-9141-2) are included in the code but need community testing and confirmation.

-If you have access to different ECUs and can help verify the other handshake modes work correctly, contributions are welcome.
+If you have access to different ECUs and can help verify the other protocols work correctly, contributions are welcome.

 ## Wiring Diagram